Malaysia Airlines Flight 370: Passengers and crew

 The aircraft was carrying 12 Malaysian crew members and 227 passengers from 14 different nations.
 On the day of the disappearance, Malaysia Airlines released the names and nationalities of the passengers and crew, based on the flight manifest.
-The passenger list was later modified to include two Iranian passengers travelling on stolen Austrian and Italian passports.
+The passenger list was later modified to include two Iranian passengers travelling on stolen passports.

 Crew

 All 12 crew members—two pilots and 10 cabin crew—were Malaysian citizens.